 Now, the Social Reviews Widget will be accessible from Elementor!

-3. Adding the Widget To Your Site Using Elementor
+3. Add the Widget To Your Site Using Elementor

 Simply drag the widget to a suitable position on your website, and you can then customize it as you see fit.
 From the Social Reviews menu on the left, you can choose from three options:

-The first two are self-explanatory, whereas Manual lets you upload reviews individually by adding a username, the review message, date, and even assign a rating value.
+The first two are self-explanatory, whereas Manual lets you upload reviews individually by adding a username, the review message, and date, and even assigning a rating value.

 To get started, you’ll need the Google Maps Platform API and the Places API.
 The Places API is used for sending place requests, such as Place Details, which returns information about specific businesses, including reviews about them.